A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A person can enroll in a health plan (ie, create an account with the exchange or the health insurance company and make a plan selection) without paying any premiums.
 But if they don’t pay their initial premium, the plan never actually takes effect – in other words, it doesn’t get effectuated.
 So the term “effectuated enrollments” is used to describe the number of people who have enrolled in coverage and also paid whatever premiums are due in order for their coverage to take effect and remain in effect.

-Several million people enroll in individual market coverage through the ACA-created health insurance exchanges each year.
-The federal government provides data early in the year in terms of how many people selected a plan during open enrollment.
+Millions of people enroll in individual market coverage through the ACA-created health insurance exchanges/Marketplaces each year.
+The federal government provides data early in the year regarding how many people selected a plan during open enrollment.
 But some of those people don’t pay their initial premiums, and others stop paying their premiums (or actively cancel their policies) later in the year.
 So effectuated enrollment data give us a clearer picture of how many people actually have coverage.